ibm-cloud-docs/assistant/beta-irrelevance-detection.md

 This setting can be enabled for English-language dialog skills only.
 {: note}

-## Enabling the new irrelevant intent detection
+## Enabling the new irrelevance detection feature
 {: #irrelevance-detection-enable}

-To enable the new irrelevant topic detection feature, complete the following steps:
+To enable the enhanced irrelevant intent detection feature, complete the following steps:

 1. From the Skills page, open your skill.
-1. Click the **Options** tab.
+1. From the skill menu, click **Options**.
-1. From the *Off topic* page, choose **Try beta**.
+1. On the *Irrelevance detection* page, choose **Enhanced**.

 To test the new detection mechanism in the "Try it out" pane, submit one or more utterances that have absolutely nothing to do with your training data.
 The new mechanism helps your skill to correctly recognize that the test utterances do not map to any of the intents defined in your training data, and classifies them as being `Irrelevant`.